Advantages and Disadvantages of Goods and Services Tax in India

 Also Read: Top 20 Small Business Ideas for Rural Areas in India

 Although new systems are inculcated to ease out the issues of earlier systems, they have shortcomings of their own as well.
 That’s what is happening with the GST scheme in the first few years of its implementation.
 Moreover, in a country like India, with immense diversity and such a cluttered bureaucracy, it is never easy to roll out new changes.

-But changes are inevitable, and the government is making timely amendments to streamline the GST rules.
+However changes are inevitable, and the government is making timely amendments to streamline the GST rules.
 That is a welcoming step on the government’s part.
 If we have to compete with the global economy, we have to adjust to their playing style.